jokergoo/cola/README.md

 # cola

-A General Framework for Consensus and Hierarchical Partition
+A General Framework for Consensus and Hierarchical Partitioning

 ## Features

-1. It modulizes the consensus clustering processes that new methods can be easily integrated.
+1. It modularize the consensus clustering processes that various methods can be easily integrated.
 2. It provides rich visualizations for intepreting the results.
 3. It allows running multiple methods at the same time and provides functionalities to compare results in a straightforward way.
 4. It provides a new method to extract features which are more efficient to separate subgroups.
-5. It allows doing partition in a hierarchical way to detect subgroups with relatively smaller difference.
+5. It allows doing partitioning in a hierarchical way to detect subgroups with relatively smaller difference.
-6. It generates detailed reports for the whole analysis.
+6. It generates detailed reports for the complete analysis.

 ## Consensus Partition